 That’s why your audiovisual contractors bring more than their expertise and know-how to meetings — they also bring their listening ear, ready to hear your company knowledge, ideas and expectations, as well as questions you and your team may have before diving into design drafts.

-Your AV company should have ways of clearly communicating their plans and designs to you.
+Your design-build AV company should have ways of clearly communicating their plans and designs to you.
 Quality 3D renderings of their vision can help express their ideas better.
 They should come to meetings with their ideas laid out, including multiple options for you to choose from, implementation plans and price estimates, so you know what to expect.